Where did you ﬁrst learn about bakery?

 I have a passion for it.
 It’s hard work and long hours, but I love it.
 I also like to win, and for me, that means seeing a smile on a customer’s face when they buy one of our products.

-You’ve been invited to be a judge for the Richemont Masterbaker competition – what will it involve?
+You were invited to be a judge for the Richemont Masterbaker competition – what did it involve?

-This is the ﬁrst national championship of its kind in the UAE, where all levels of pastry and baking chefs are invited to compete.
-I’m excited to see what skillsets exist in the region.
+This was the ﬁrst national championship of its kind in the UAE, where all levels of pastry and baking chefs are invited to compete.